-Padua (Padova) is a Bacchiglione River cruise port in northern Italy.
-It is also the capital city of Italy's province Padua.
-The city has population around 215,000 and is often included in the Padua-Treviso-Venice metro area (together with Venice and Treviso), which combined population is around 1,6 million.
-Venice is located just 30 km (19 ml) to the east.
+Padua (Padova) is a Bacchiglione River (Po River) cruise port in northern Italy (Veneto region), and the capital city of Padua province.
+The city has population around 215,000 and is part of Padua-Treviso-Venice metro area, with combined population around 1,6 million.
+Venice is located approx 30 km (19 ml) to the east.

 Follows the list of Padua's most popular tourist attractions and sights:

 - Scrovegni Chapel (city's most notable) houses frescoes by Giotto.
 Prior to entering the chapel, visitors must spend 15 min in a climate-controlled vault, used to keep the temperature between the outside and the interior constant.
 This is needed to protect the priceless frescoes from moisture and mold.